 The new system will help the NHS manage the flow of patients when capacity in waiting rooms is much smaller than before, to maintain distancing and reduce the risk of infection.
-The waiting room at ED in Truro, for example, has capacity for only seven people with two-metre distancing, compared to 40 before the pandemic.
+The waiting room at ED in Truro, for example, has capacity for only 7 people with 2 metre distancing, compared to 40 before the pandemic.

 Arrangements have not changed for people with serious or life-threatening illnesses or injuries.
 Please continue to dial 999, as before.